 For best results outdoors, grow the plant in partial shade to full sun.

 The ideal temperature is about 70° degrees Fahrenheit, which is perfect for indoor growth.
 If you plan to place it outdoors, consider the climate of the region to choose the right location.

 In warmer regions, the plant may grow better in partial shade.
+However, I have seen Dichondra growing in full sun during the summer months in central Florida.
 In colder regions, give it more sunlight while avoiding direct sun in the afternoon.

 Watering and Feeding

 You should give the dichondra a thorough watering, ensuring that the ground is saturated.
 The foliage should be thoroughly covered in moisture.